Script editor

 To return the output to its previous state use the Disable output button.

-To clear the results of executing code sections in the script, click on the icon Clear output icon on the script launch panel.
+To clear the results of executing code sections in the script, click the Clear output icon on the script launch panel.

 Autosave